 No, yams and sweet potatoes are not the same thing.
 In fact, they aren’t even in the same plant family.
 A true yam, like a potato, is an edible stem tuber.
 A sweet potato is a root tuber, similar to a carrot.
 They have different skin textures, different flesh, and different culinary uses.

 If you still aren't sure, an easy trick to tell the difference between sweet potatoes and yams is to look for eyes or buds on the skin.
 Yams will develop eyes just like a regular potato but a sweet potato will not.
 Instead, sweet potatoes may have fine roots on the surface just like beets or carrots.

 Yam vs Sweet Potato

 Yams have rough, dark brown skin that is often compared to tree bark.
 Their flesh is dry and starchy like a regular potato.
 Sweet potatoes have smooth reddish skin and a sweet flavor.
 You don't have to worry about mixing them up while you're shopping because yams are very rare in American grocery stores.
-What you see labeled as yams in stores are actually sweet potatoes.
+The popular canned yams that you see around the holidays are technically sweet potatoes.

 What is a Yam?